gitanirban/CodePractice/README.md

 # CodePractice
-This repo is collection of my code pratices
+This repo is collection of my code pratices.